 In the tafsir of Ibn Kathir, this means ‘the earth is your beginning, for your father Adam was created with dirt from the surface of the earth.
 You also will be returned to the earth.
 This means you will become dirt when you die and decay.
 On the Day when He will call you, and you will answer with His praise and obedience, and you will think that you have stayed (in this world) but a little while.

-What happens after the burial?
+What happens after a Muslim is buried

 Immediately after the burial, Muslims believe the person is given life again in the grave for the questions regarding his/her faith to be answered.
 These questions are: